-Cycle Tracker, an app that helps women keep track of their menstrual cycles, has now arrived on the Apple Watch.
-While limited cycle tracking has been part of Apple’s iOS Health app since 2015, with the release of iOS 13 and WatchOS 6, Cycle Tracker is now its own discrete sector within the Health app on the iPhone and a separate app on the Apple Watch.
+Cycle Tracker, an app that helps women keep track of their menstrual cycles, is available now on the Apple Watch.
+While limited cycle tracking has been part of Apple’s iOS Health app since 2015, Cycle Tracker is available on WatchOS 6 and iPhones running iOS 13 or later.
+Cycle Tracker is now its own discrete sector within the Health app on the iPhone and a separate app on the Apple Watch.

-Designed to offer various health benefits that assist with family planning and reproductive health issues, irregularities, and symptoms, you can now enter and view data directly on your watch.
+Designed to offer various health benefits that assist with menstrual cycle tracking, family planning, reproductive health issues, irregularities, and those pesky time-of-the-month symptoms, you can now enter and view data directly on your watch.

-For those who may be a little creeped out by the prospect of an app that tracks your periods, think of it this way: Apps can track your heart rate, what you eat, how many calories you burned lying on the couch reading your phone, and how many steps you forced yourself to walk every day.
-So tracking your periods is just another health-related metric that may come in handy, even if you’re not someone who typically focuses on details beyond marking an X on the kitchen calendar and breathing a sigh of relief when it’s over.
-Cycle tracking information, also visible via the redesigned Health app on iOS 13, is encrypted on-device.
-If you employ iCloud back up, that data is also encrypted in iCloud.
+For those who think the prospect of an app that tracks your period is foreign, think of it this way: Apps can track your heart rate, what you eat, how many calories you burned lying on the couch reading your phone, and how many steps you forced yourself to walk every day.
+So, tracking your period is just another health-related metric that may come in handy, even if you’re not someone who typically focuses on details beyond marking an X on the kitchen calendar and breathing a sigh of relief when it’s over.
+Cycle tracking information, also visible via the redesigned Health app on iOS 13, has on-device encryption, and it’s also encrypted in iCloud.
 If you are someone who stresses the details, there are plenty of opportunities in Cycle Tracker.

 The fertile window will be the six days you’re most likely to be fertile, based on your entered data or a positive ovulation test result.
 The fertile window is based on a traditional calendar and calculated by subtracting 13 days from the estimated start date of the next cycle.
 If you enter a positive ovulation test result, the fertile window prediction adjusts so that day five of the fertile window coincides with the first positive ovulation test result in a cycle.